tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
-  heading: "We bring the Superpower of Balanced Leadership to Business Owners and
+  heading: We bring the Superpower of Balanced Leadership
-    Leaders:"
-  text: To increase their power and effectiveness for achieving desired business
+  text: To increase the power and effectiveness of Business Owners and Leaders so
-    results while simultaneously protecting their well-being and happiness.
+    they achieve their desired business results while simultaneously protecting their well-being and happiness.
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news